-Figure 2 Use of IWST to remove effect of unstable reference points
+Fig. 2.
+Use of IWST to remove effect of unstable reference points.

-The methodology is based on using the stability of each of the reference points as a means of determining its contribution to removing the datum defects.
-It is an iterative process that computes the current iteration displacements based on the displacements from the previous iteration.
-This computational approach is utilized in the ALERT software to eliminate biases created by unstable reference points and RTSs.
+The methodology is based on using the stability of each of the reference points to determine its contribution to the datum.
+It is an iterative process that weights reference point contributions based on their displacement from the previous iteration.
+This computational approach is utilized in the ALERT software to eliminate unstable reference points and RTSs.